HNO333333/h2jupyter/README.md

    2. Install dependencies: `uv sync`

 4. **Run the server**
-   1. Start the application: `uv run server.py`
+   1. Start the application: `uv run server`
    2. The server will request a compute node, set up the environment, and start a Jupyter kernel gateway

 5. **Send Code to run on server**
-   1. interact with `jupyter_kernel.JupyterKernel`
+   1. interact with `src.h2jupyter.kernel.JupyterKernel`

 ## What does it do